bquast/EconometricsUsingR/README.md

-# EconometricsUsingR
+# Econometrics Using R
-Package to accompany the Handbook of Statistics: Econometrics Using R
+This R package accompanies the Handbook of Statistics: Econometrics Using R with code from the chapters.